-Druids do not get lost in wilderness environments.
-However, unlike Rangers, they are unable to guide others; only the Druid themselves are immune to mechanics around this.
-Weapons Armor Class (Max) Shield Size (Max) Symbol Any White, any Red, bars, clubs, and quarterstaves AC2 (Non-Metal Only; refer to Chapter Seven; Mending) 36" Nature
+Class Trait: Druids do not get lost in wilderness environments.
+However, unlike Rangers, they are unable to Wilderness guide others; only the Druid themselves are immune to mechanics around this.
+Weapons Armor Class (Max) Shield Size (Max) Symbol Any White, any Red, bars, AC2 (Non-Metal Only; refer to 26" Nature clubs, and quarterstaves Chapter Seven; Mending) 36" Nature